-In addition, as defined in Chapter 3, EVALUATION STANDARDS, the two (2) applicable standards for evaluation shall be supported by mandatory supporting elements and guidance supporting documents:
+As indicated in Chapter 3, EVALUATION STANDARDS, the two (2) applicable standards for evaluation, ISO/IEC 15408 and ISO/IEC 18405, shall be supported by mandatory supporting elements and guidance supporting documents:

-- Mandatory supporting elements are described in the Annexes of this document.
-The latter contain a consistent set of interpretations that specify the use of the criteria and methodology within a particular field or domain of technology and shall be used where relevant.
-The Evaluation Technical Report and the Certification Report shall identify which mandatory supporting elements have been used; - Guidance supporting documents contain advice and their use is recommended.
+- Mandatory supporting elements are described in the Annexes of this document and are for mandatory application (their application scope may however be limited).
+They contain a consistent set of interpretations that specify the use of the criteria and methodology within a particular field or domain of technology and shall be used where relevant.
+The Evaluation Technical Report and the Certification Report shall identify which mandatory supporting elements have been used; - Guidance supporting documents contain non-binding advice and recommendations their use is non-mandatory, although recommended.
 The objective of guidance documents is for developers, evaluators and issuers of certificates to improve the evaluation and certification process.
 Guidance documents may contain background material to support the understanding of the evaluation approach or any other information and entail no obligations for any of the involved actors.
 However, where relevant to the ICT products to be certified, the possibility to reference and to use them for evaluation shall always be considered.